Nice Peter: Life and career

-Shukoff was born in Rochester, New York to a Russian father, Igor Shukoff and an American mother Denise Shukoff.
+Shukoff was born in Rochester, New York to a Russian father, Igor Shukoff, and an American mother, Denise Shukoff.
 He has two sisters.
 As a child, Shukoff would often Irish dance for his class.
 Shukoff graduated from the School of the Arts in 1997 and attended Fredonia State University, where he majored in education and history.
 He originally planned on becoming a history teacher, but the plan did not work out.
 He later became a birthday party magician.
+He was interested in rap music from a very early age.
 Shukoff learned to play guitar before he had finished school, but spent a time pursuing a comedic career.
 Shukoff later moved to Chicago.
-He began playing live in bars and comedy clubs in the area where he met Lloyd Ahlquist, his future partner.
+He began playing live in bars and comedy clubs in the area where he met Lloyd Ahlquist, his future collaborative partner.